netcrop/watchgate/README.md

 Time based One Time Password - TOTP written as Bash/SHELL Cron service.

   It can be used to auto generate TOTP within one minute interval for local, remote Computers, Virtual Machines and Dockers.
 Administrator with one user account can remote login to all other nodes and user accounts for maintenance purpose.
+A Network Time Service is a prequest for watchgate service.
 ## Install, maintain and uninstall

 * For linux/unix system: